The Surrogacy Process

 Preparing for the Birth

-In the interest of creating an atmosphere of unity and for peace of mind, Shared Conception will fully participate in composing a birth plan that exceeds the expectations of both you and the surrogate.
+In the interest of creating an atmosphere of unity and for peace of mind, Shared Conception will assist in composing a birth plan that exceeds the expectations of both you and the surrogate.
 If you so choose, you will also be able to attend any childbirth preparation or infant care classes with your surrogate.

 Birth